tomeryeh/demo/cabble/docs/tutorial.md

   * [`gisController`](../src/gisController.js) GIS (<b>G</b>eolocalisation <b>I</b>nformation <b>S</b>ystem) is devoted to map rendering and manipulating markers.
 Cabble use the awesome [Leafletjs](http://leafletjs.com/) library for rendering.
 After the `gisController.init` call, the user is geolocalised, and visible on the center of the newly rendered map.
-  * [`userController`](../src/userController.js) allow to deal with localstorage as a persistance user information data.
+  * [`userController`](../src/userController.js) allow to deal with sessionstorage as a persistance user information data.
-  After the `userController.init`, the previous user saved into localstorage is loaded.
+  After the `userController.init`, the previous user saved into sessionstorage is loaded.
   * [`kuzzleController`](../src/kuzzleController.js) is devoted to all the PubSub (Publication-Subscription) with Kuzzle.
   After the `kuzzleController.init`, pubsub with Kuzzle for positions, user status, and rides are avaialable.